OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ### Start the dev-server

-- `npm run dev-server`: runs the web server used for development.
+- `npm run dev-server`: runs the web server used for development

 ### Debug